naijopkr/mc-node-assignment/README.md

 4. Start the server:
 `$ npm start`

-##Tests
+## Tests
 The tests were implemented using [Postman](https://www.getpostman.com).

 For testing, open the Postman application and import the file `/postman/postman_collection.json`

 The collection use a variable to define the port number.
 The initial value is set to 5000.
 If you are using other port, right click the collection folder on Postman and click in `Edit`.
 Then, in the `Variables` tab change the `INITIAL VALUE` for the variable `port` to the port in use.

-Open the Runner in the Postman application and run the tests for the collection.
+Open the Runner in the Postman application and run the requests for the collection.